ioerger/transit2/src/pytransit/doc/source/transit_overview2.rst

 genes is not always encoded in a uniform way, making it difficult to use arbitrary .gffs for analyses in Transit.
-Therefore, there is a simple procedure in Transit to convert a .gff file to .prot_table format ('**convert gff2prot_table**' via GUI or command-line).
+Therefore, there is a simple procedure in Transit to convert a .gff file to .prot_table format (see
+:ref:`instructions for converting .gff files to .prot_tables <annotation_files>`).
 This step only has to be done once, and then the .prot_table can be used for all subsequent analyses in Transit.